Davilarek/LinuxJSEdition/README.md

 - Port more commands
 - Port more *sh features

+## Future
+- Diffrent channel = diffrent terminal
+- Users other than root
+- Discord users as users in LinuxJS

 ## Features

 - Basic commands, like pwd, cd, ls, cp, etc